decagondev/crud_app_fe/README.md

-# tom_react_boilerplate
+# React CRUD Frontend Project
-This is a minimalist react boilerplate to get started in a react project
+This is a simple Contact Manager APP to help teach the creation of a react front end application.

 ## Usage
 - to build for dev `npm run build:dev`